Patrick Ricard (American football)

-Patrick Ricard (born May 27, 1994), nicknamed "Pancake Pat", is an American professional football fullback for the Baltimore Ravens of the National Football League (NFL).
+Patrick Ricard (born May 27, 1994), nicknamed "Pancake Pat", is an American professional football fullback for the New York Giants of the National Football League (NFL).
 He played college football for the Maine Black Bears.
-Ricard was originally signed by the Ravens as an undrafted defensive end in 2017 and played both fullback and defensive end for the first three seasons of his career before becoming an offense-only player during the 2020 season.
+Ricard was originally signed by the Baltimore Ravens as an undrafted defensive end in 2017 and played both fullback and defensive end for the first three seasons of his career before becoming an offense-only player during the 2020 season.
+He spent nine years with the team before signing with the Giants in March 2026.

-As of the 2024 NFL season, Ricard has been selected to five Pro Bowls and has been selected to two NFL All-Pro teams, once as a first-team All-Pro and once as a second-team All-Pro.
+As of the 2025 NFL season, Ricard has been selected to six Pro Bowls and has been selected to two NFL All-Pro teams, once as a first-team All-Pro and once as a second-team All-Pro.

 Early life

 Ricard played high school football at David Prouty High School in Spencer, Massachusetts, and was named the Central Massachusetts Division II Defensive MVP twice.

 College career

 Ricard played for the Maine Black Bears of the University of Maine from 2013 to 2016 as a defensive lineman.
 He was redshirted in 2012.
 He played in all 13 games in 2013, recording 19 solo tackles, 40 tackle assists, 1 sack, 2 pass breakups and 1 forced fumble.
 Ricard was named College Sports Journal Football Championship Subdivision (FCS) Second Team All-Freshman.
 He played in 10 games, starting 9, in 2014, totaling 19 solo tackles, 27 tackle assists, 4.5 sacks, 6 pass breakups and 1 blocked kick.
 He played in 10 games, all starts, in 2015, recording 25 solo tackles, 28 tackle assists, 7 sacks, 2 pass breakups, 3 forced fumbles.
 Ricard earned First Team All-Colonial Athletic Association (CAA) and Eastern College Athletic Conference (ECAC) Division I FCS Second Team All-Star honors.
 He played in 11 games, all starts, in 2016, totaling 25 solo tackles, 25 tackle assists, 5.5 sacks, 1 pass breakup and 1 blocked kick.
 He garnered First-team All-CAA, ECAC Division I FCS First-team All-Star, STATS FCS Third-team All-American and New England Football Writers Division I All-New England Team recognition.
 Ricard played in 44 games during his college career, recording 208 total tackles, 18 sacks, 11 pass breakups, 3 forced fumbles, 1 fumble recovery and 2 blocked kicks.
 He majored in economics while at the University of Maine.